Sapa Rice Terraces: My Experience on a 2-Day Trekking Tour

 After lunch, just before they left with another group, they started offering souvenirs of Sapa, and although I don’t usually buy these things, I ended up buying them something to thank them for the pleasant company.

-Sleeping in a homestay
+Sleeping in a “homestay” among rice paddies

 At night we sleep in a village near the rice fields.
 We stayed in a “homestay”, a house of some villagers who had simply left a room full of sleeping bags and well covered with mosquito nets.
 We had dinner with the family of the house and, I’m not sure if it was the time or the place, but it seemed like the best meal I ever tried in Vietnam.